JamesFrost/jamesfrost.github.io/_posts/2017-04-11-entity-sentiment-scoring.md

 <img src="{{ site.url | append: '/img/more-meaningful-nlp/dependencies.png' }}" class="img-center">

-Linking sentiment words their directly related entities is relatively easy.
+Linking sentiment words to their directly related entities is relatively easy.
 What's more difficult is linking sentiment words to entities that they are indirectly associated with.

-One example of this is Coreference Resolution, which is the process of linking pronouns back to the root entities they reference.
+One example of this is Coreference Resolution, which is the process of finding all expressions that refer to the same entity.
 For example:

 > I hate David.
 He is nasty.